Bivurnum/decomps-resources/README.md

 `git remote add Bivurnum https://github.com/Bivurnum/pokeemerald`
 `git pull Bivurnum all-npcs-walk`

 The first command just tells git which repository you want to pull from.
 The second command pulls the changes from my branch titled "all-npcs-walk" and tries to apply them to your project.
-It may take the console some time to think about things after you enter the `git pull` command, so be patient.
+It may take the console some time to process things after you enter the `git pull` command, so be patient.
 It will likely prompt you to enter a merge commit message similar to this:

 ![Screenshot of the console asking for a merge commit message](/assets/images/merge_commit_message.png)
 ![Screenshot of the actions during commit message](/assets/images/merge_commit_actions.png)